 Geophysics at Sutton Hoo

 The story of Sutton Hoo is not just about Anglo-Saxons.
 The history of archaeology is a fascinating story in itself.
-When you think of archaeology at Sutton Hoo your mind might instantly conjure up images the 1939 discoveries and Basil Brown, but did you know archaeology is still ongoing here, and that you too can have a go?
+When you think of archaeology at Sutton Hoo your mind might instantly conjure up images the 1939 discoveries and Basil Brown, but did you know archaeology is still ongoing here?

 Thanks to funding provided by the National Lottery Heritage Fund as part of our Releasing the Sutton Hoo Story project, we’ve been able to train our volunteers to study this landscape’s geophysics using an earth resistance meter.

 We are currently working in Garden Field- an area of the site adjacent to the High Hall exhibition.
 During the construction of the High Hall exhibition building in the early 2000s an Anglo-Saxon folk cemetery was discovered.
 It was also in Garden Field that the Bromeswell Bucket was discovered so who knows what else lies beneath our feet in this part of the landscape?

 Our resistance meter measures the resistance of the soil.
 By scanning the soil in this way we can build up an image of what lies under the surface.
 Generally human-made features such as earthworks, walls or buildings will show up as a dark patch indicating high resistance.
 Lighter spots, or low resistance areas, are usually natural geological features.
 Identification of the features is as much of an art as a science.
 Garden Field is home to numerous rabbit warrens and the compacted soil of these also shows up as high resistance!